 Site Speed

 Many webmasters overlook site speed in favor of appearance or user experience.
-Google has been continuously telling us how important those are, but the difference between a user staying on your page could have less to do with how pretty it looks and more to do with how fast the page loads.
-Considering that amount could be only a couple seconds, we’re surprised site speed isn’t more of a priority.
+Google has been continuously telling us how important those are, but the difference between a user staying on your page could have less to do with how pretty it looks and more with how fast the page loads.
+Considering that amount could be only a few seconds, we’re surprised site speed isn’t more of a priority.

 Don’t make the mistake of thinking a beautiful WordPress theme will make up for slow load times.
 Most users won’t wait longer than 3 seconds for a page to load.
-Fix your site speed, and reap the benefits in 2019.
+Fix your site speed and reap the benefits in 2019.

 Follow These SEO Trends Closely